 Please note that the cant angle and/or ride height will vary slightly depending on the firearm size and make or model.
 For IWB Holsters we recommend a forward cant, Small of Back (palm out draw) we recommend a reverse cant angle, and for appendix carry we recommend a straight draw for a good firing grip.

 All IWB Holsters come with a sweat shield.
 The size will vary depending on the make/model of the firearm.
 All sweat shield are rounded so as not to pose a risk of getting caught in the trigger guard.

 The wait time is due 100% to order volume and the amount of custom options we offer.
-Since we provide every custom option you can think of, along with every firearm mold available, we often get very involved holsters that no other company can make.
-This means that while your order may be very simple and straight forward, we most likely have 35 other holsters from the same day that you ordered that are very complicated.
+Most of our holster are made to order.
+This means that while your order may be very simple and straight forward seeming, we most likely have 35 other holsters from the same day that you ordered that are very complicated.
 So please be courteous and patient as we will not speed up the production process that could possibly result in a lesser quality product.

-If you cannot wait the estimated lead time, please see our Quick Ship Holster and Sale Section.
+If you cannot wait the estimated lead time, please see our Quick Ship Holster.

 Our holsters are not magical.
 If you cannot conceal your firearm inside your waistband without a holster, you won't be able to conceal it with extra material surrounding the gun, aka-- a holster.
 So please, put some thought into your selections and order a holster intended for a position that will best conceal your firearm.
 If you need help in choosing that position, see our blog post on How to Choose the Best Concealed Carry Position.